sopherapps/hymns-api/README.md

   - 409 - Conflict if language-number combination already exists
   - 401 - Unauthorized if authorization token is not valid or was not supplied
   - 400 - Bad Request if request passed is invalid
+  - 429 - Too many requests if user makes too many requests in a given amount of time

 Request: